twowaits/make-pull-request/README.md

 ## Learn how to particpate in Hacktoberfest 2020, Step by Step guide prepared by Twowaits.

+How to register, some important rules to follw, which repos to contribute and other details in a 13 mins quick video.

 [![](https://img.youtube.com/vi/saqCrCPQNkY/0.jpg)](https://www.youtube.com/watch?v=saqCrCPQNkY)

+If above link doesn't works watch [here]((https://www.youtube.com/watch?v=saqCrCPQNkY)).

 ## Hacktoberfest 2020 Special